Showing posts sorted by relevance for query ossietzky. Sort by date Show all posts

 Julian Assange, Witnessing

-The Nazis did not come to power on the backs of their brutish stormtroopers alone.
+The Third Reich did not come to power on the backs of their brutish stormtroopers alone.
 No, their rise to power was with the active participation of the educated and professional classes: the lawyers, doctors, financiers, teachers, and businessmen, who sought to use that abusive power for their own benefits and careers, and were then consumed in the madness that followed.

 The devotion to pride, and the love of self, provokes at first the pettest of actions, and then anger, and self-deceiving lies, and sickly sweet opiate of self-righteous outrage in our society.
 It provides an esacape from thought, from the grey areas, from the obligations of conscience, and from the fear of being human.